Reactive Attachment Disorder (RAD): Diagnosis, Cause, And Treatment

 What is reactive attachment disorder (RAD)?

 Little children can quickly build a sense of trust and form healthy attachments with their caregivers when their basic needs are consistently met.
 They can feel loved and easily trust and connect with caregivers who promptly attend to their needs and make them feel comfortable and cared for.
-Kids with a secure attachment style can:
+Children and adolescents with a secure attachment style can:

 • Cultivate and build successful intimate relationships.